zshi-redhat/microshift/docs/default_cni_plugin.md

 The specified interface will be added in OVS bridge `br-ex` which acts as gateway bridge for ovn-kubernetes CNI network.

-### Egress via additional host interface
+### Secondary gateway interface

-microshift-ovs-init.service is able to setup one additional host interface for cluster egress traffic.
+microshift-ovs-init.service is able to setup one additional host interface for cluster ingress/egress traffic.
 This is done by adding the additional host interface name in another hint file `/etc/ovnk/extra_bridge`.
 The additional interface will be added in a second OVS bridge `br-ex1`.
 Cluster pod traffic destinated to additional host subnet will be routed through `br-ex1`.